geko1981/FakeItEasy/Managing-pull-requests.md

 * the PR must merge automatically.
 If it doesn't then the PR needs rebasing and the PR sender should be informed of this.
 * the pull request must build.
 Status is normally reported back to the PR from the build server.
 If this does not happen, then the build server should be checked manually.
 * all other points mentioned in https://github.com/FakeItEasy/FakeItEasy/blob/master/CONTRIBUTING.md should have been followed
+* remember to thank contributors!
+They are the life blood of the project :wink:.